rmutt92/obsidian-counter/README.md

 ## Settings

-- Folders to Ignore
-	You can set directories to prevent automatic updates.
+- **Folders to Ignore**: You can set directories to prevent automatic updates.

 ## Usage